WVURAIL/dspira-lessons/_posts/2021-08-05-Spectrometer_sourceblock_settings.md

         <img src="/dspira-lessons/images/Lime_channelA.png" align="center" width="500px"/>

-    - `samp_rate Variable` block: The Lime SDR can use a 10 MHz samp_rate; so no change is needed in this block.
+    - `samp_rate Variable` block: The Lime SDR can use a 10 MHz samp_rate; so no change is needed in this block.sta

+    - Install gr-limesdr - software needed for the Lime SDR block to run in GNURadio.

+        - Open a terminal window.

+        - Type and enter: `sudo apt install gr-limesdr`

     - POWER TO THE LNA: The Lime SDR does not power the LNA.
-Therefore, it is necessary that external power is provided to the LNA.
-This is done through a [bias-T](https://www.minicircuits.com/WebStore/dashboard.html?model=ZFBT-282-1.5A%2B), which is connected to the LNA and Lime as shown:
+Therefore, it is necessary to provide +5 V dc external power to the LNA through a [bias-T](https://www.minicircuits.com/WebStore/dashboard.html?model=ZFBT-282-1.5A%2B), which is connected to the LNA and Lime as shown:

         <img align="center" width="329" height="199" src="/dspira-lessons/images/Bias_T_connections.png">